yt-dlp/yt-dlp/README.md

     --sleep-requests SECONDS         Number of seconds to sleep between requests during data extraction
-    --sleep-interval SECONDS         Number of seconds to sleep before each download when used alone or a lower bound of a range for randomized sleep before each download (minimum possible number of
-                                     seconds to sleep) when used along with --max-sleep-interval
+    --sleep-interval SECONDS         Number of seconds to sleep before each download.
+This is the minimum time to sleep when used along with --max-sleep-interval
-    --max-sleep-interval SECONDS     Upper bound of a range for randomized sleep before each download (maximum possible
+                                     (Alias: --min-sleep-interval)
-                                     number of seconds to sleep).
-Must only be used along with --min-sleep-interval
+    --max-sleep-interval SECONDS     Maximum number of seconds to sleep.
+Can only be used along with --min-sleep-interval
     --sleep-subtitles SECONDS        Number of seconds to sleep before each subtitle download